 Game is more concentrated around the permanent water during the dry season (Apr - Oct) with it becoming very hot in the later months.
 The heronries become active as the migrant birds return to Botswana from September through November, and general bird watching is excellent throughout the summer months.
 The rainy season (Nov - Apr) invigorates the lush scenery with wild flowers, dramatic thundershowers, spectacular sunsets and the birthing season brings great predator and prey interaction.

-After an early morning activity and breakfast (time permitting), guests will be transferred from Moremi Crossing to Khwai Airstrip by seat in plane transfer, followed by a road transfer to Sango Safari Camp where they will stay for 2 nights.
+After breakfast and morning activity (time permitting), guests will be transferred to Sango Safari Camp by light aircraft, where they will stay for 2 nights.

-Accommodating 10 guests in 5 en-suite meru tents, Sango Safari Camp is designed in the style of the classic tented safari camp of days gone by.
-With its open-air bucket showers, hand crafted furnishings and classic styling Sango Safari Camp aims to rekindle the atmosphere of the luxury mobile safari camp, successfully blending the rustic with the luxurious.
+Accommodating 12 guests in 6 en-suite meru tents, Sango Safari Camp is designed in the style of the classic tented safari camp of days gone by.
+Hand crafted furnishings and classic styling Sango Safari Camp aims to rekindle the atmosphere of the luxury mobile safari camp, successfully blending the rustic with the luxurious.

 With the Khwai River forming a natural border between the world famous Moremi Game Reserve and Khwai Concession, animals can travel freely through this vast unfenced wilderness.
 Situated on the river overlooking the Moremi and with access to both these magnificent wildlife areas, Sango Safari Camp is focused on delivering an exceptional wildlife experience to our guests.
-The camp’s location allows guests to take advantage of a host of wildlife activities which include open vehicle game drives both in the Moremi and in the Khwai concession area, guided bush walks and night drives.
+The camp’s location allows guests to take advantage of a host of wildlife activities which include open vehicle game drives both in the Moremi and in the Khwai concession area, guided bush walks, night drives and mokoro trips.